euberdeveloper/pastauctions-riassumer/README.md

 1. If it exists, the current "output" excel file is loaded
 2. The max index of the current output is found and compared to the constant provided one.
 If it is not ok, an error is thrown
 3. For each maison, the auction files are detected (dir walking) and loaded via the mapping
-4. They are grouped by "Event_ref" and "Lot".
-If the lot does not exist, it becomes the hash of the "PageUrl".
-Rows withou "Event_ref" or "PageUrl" are discarded
+4. They are grouped by "Event_ref" and "PageUrl".
 5. Rows that end in the same group are merged, with the newest data overwriting the oldest, a part from "val_min" and "val_max" that are taken from the old in case the newest is empty.
+6. If a lot does not exist, it is incrementally added from 1 for vehicles in the same auction (Event_ref)
+7. There is a file for the "combined_results", that contains "Event_ref" as "Auction_title", "Maison" and an "AuctionCode" that is assigned to the matching rows of the final file
-6. The rows are then added to the current loaded file.
+8. The rows are then added to the current loaded file.
 If the vehicles already exist, they are updated and the id remains the same, otherwise the vehicle is added with an incremental id starting from FIRST_INDEX